devgioele/AbyssalCraft/refactoring/REFACTORING.md

 ## Introduction

-Multiple attempts to refactor the Minecraft mod 'AbyssalCraft' failed, for which the Minecraft Forge API is to blame.
+Multiple attempts to refactor [the Minecraft mod 'AbyssalCraft'](https://github.com/devgioele/AbyssalCraft) failed, for which the Minecraft Forge API is to blame.
 This document reports the analysis of the codebase, explaining which components need to be refactored most urgently and how the refactoring could take place starting from the Minecraft Forge API.

 ## Finding weak points

+Unfortunately, sonarqube could not be used, because it requires Java 11 or higher, while the codebase and all its gradle build scripts require Java 8.
+I could not find a way to use a higher version of Java, but still compile the source code as Java 8.

 A common 'design smell' for codebases are large files.
 An appropriate software system architecture scales to the system needs, without sacrificing maintainability and extensibility.
 If a codebase needs large files, it most likely is because